-• DISTINGUISH: Make distinctions about different types and species of plants. (native and non-native)
+- DISTINGUISH: Make distinctions about different types and species of plants. (native and non-native) - BUILD THE SYSTEM: Identify the parts of plant water demand.

 Teaching Strategies

 To design a successful rainwater harvesting system, students need to understand the concepts of supply versus demand.
 In an ideal system supply should be equal to demand.
 In this lesson, students begin to understand the demand side of rainwater harvesting which includes how much water their project landscape area needs to be sustained over the course of a year.